About us

 Alexa von Senger

 studied cultural studies and business administration at the University of Potsdam.
 She is now continuing her master’s degree in Art Studies at TU Berlin.
 Through an internship in museum education, she was able to pass on her love of art and creativity.
 As part of “Achtet Alis MB”, the youth committee of the National Museums in Berlin, she does projects and workshops by young people for young people.
-Since 2022 she has been supporting Ephra primarily in the organization and implementation of Ephra unterwegs.
+Since 2022, she has been supporting Ephra in the preparation and implementation of workshop formats and manages the Ephra Instagram channel.

 Amelie Bender

 studied Art and Visual History and Educational Science at Humboldt University in Berlin and is now completing a Master's degree in Art Studies at TU Berlin.
 Training as a museum guide during her school years sparked her interest in art education.
 Since then, she has had the opportunity to work with children and young people in various projects.
-At Ephra, she has been supporting the public relations department and working on the website since 2022.
+Since 2022, she has mainly been responsible for communication (website and newsletter) and editorial work at Ephra.

-Since March 2024, we have been occupying the Ephra Floor, an expansive space by BEOS AG in the Zeughof at Wrangelstraße 100 in Berlin-Kreuzberg.
-This is where during the project Ephra at home we are creating a creative laboratory, where children and artists can try out participation together, feel, play, discuss or dream, cook lunch, explore emotional worlds and landscapes and collect ideas for the future.
+Since September 2024, we are based in the Ephra House, a spacious three-floor building at Köpenicker Straße 179 in Berlin-Kreuzberg owned by BEOS AG.
+Little by little, a creative laboratory is emerging here, where children and artists come together, try out participation, feel, play, discuss or dream, cook lunch, explore emotional worlds and landscapes and collect ideas for the future.

 Artist Sebastian Neitsch works at his office with headphones.
 This is a black and white shot.